The Lion Men: Production

-Development of The Lion Men was first announced in June 2013 as an untitled project hailed as the "breakthrough action movie" of director Jack Neo.
+Development of this film was first announced in June 2013 as an untitled project hailed as the "breakthrough action movie" of director Jack Neo.
 In August 2013, the film's title was revealed during its opening ceremony, with Neo adding that he had been thinking of such a film premise for "quite some time ago".
 The budget of the film is estimated to be around $4 million.
 To prepare for the film, the stars had to undergo real life lion dancing training sessions.

 Release

-The Lion Men was released on 30 January 2014, the day before Chinese New Year.
+The film was released on 30 January 2014, during the Chinese New Year's Eve.